jovami/isep-lapr4/docs/us_1001/README_ListUser.md

 # Design

-- Three different lists were needed, each one representing respectively teachers, students and managers.
+- Three different lists were needed, each one representing respectively teachers, students and managers, for this porpouse we need to access the repository of Teacher, Student and Manager to get this list and presented them to the user of the system that in this case is the Manager.

 ## Classes